Creating directory: /home/lab/Desktop/spr/systemPipeR.github.io/content/en/sp/spr/sp_run/data

 step.

-file.
-Here, the name of the previous outfiles
+new targets file.
+Here, the name of the previous outfiles should be provided

 specify the names of the columns that should be removed.
 If no names are passing